exonum/exonum-doc/src/get-started/frontend-tutorial/step-2-auth-markdown.md

 ### Dashboard interface markdown

 Dashboard interface allows user to login into account or register a new account.
-Create `dashboard.tag` with next content:
+Create `dashboard.tag`:

 ```html
 <dashboard>